OpenPhysical/PivManual/index.md

 * Transportation Worker Identification Credential (TWIC®)
 * Common Access Card (CAC)

 This manual is intended to be a practical manual for developers looking to interoperate with these credentials.
-It is not intended as a guide for developers intending to issue those credentials.
+It is not intended as a guide for issuance.